act-rules/act-rules.github.io/_drafts/SC4-1-1-accesskey.md

 ### Selector

-Select all elements that match the following CSS selector: *[accesskey]
+Select all elements that match the following CSS selector: `*[accesskey]`

+For each selected item, go through the following steps:

 ### Step 1